marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 [Hammer](http://eightmedia.github.io/hammer.js/) ships with Steroids JS, so I gave it a try.
 Overall it works fine for some events such as tap or release, but the way it handles clicks seemed buggy.
-I can't quite put my finger on it, but I was better of just using jQuery for click events.
+I can't quite put my finger on it, but in some cases I was better of just using jQuery for click events.

 ### Use Clicks

 When in doubt, use links and their click event.
-It will feel better on the end user than if you'd use tap or any other event.
+It will feel better for the end user than using tap or any other event.
 There is no need to get fancy.

 ### Loader

-I like having a global way of calling a loader in any view and centralize the style and retry logic.
-The javascript code est pretty domain specific to my app, but I'll share the CSS part if you want it to look like this:
+I liked having a global way of calling a loader in any view and centralize the style and retry logic.
+The javascript code is pretty domain specific to my app, but I'll share the CSS part if you want it to look like this: